SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ---
 type: rule
-title: Do you know what “exploratory testing” is and its pros & cons?
+title: Do you know what “exploratory testing” is?
 uri: what-is-exploratory-testing
 authors:
   - title: Lee Hawkins